 A quick shout out also to Claire Kunzman, an original ImprOvientation company member, who co-wrote a conference paper with me that I’ve drawn upon to refresh my memory a little.
 Along with Yvette and Doug, she was instrumental in helping this partnership materialize and blossom.

 For sixteen years this show has been a well-received welcome to the Rollins campus.
-It saddens me that we had to take a hiatus in 2020, but the tradition is scheduled to return stronger than ever in 2021.
+It saddens me that we had to take a hiatus in 2020, but the tradition returned in a scaled-back way in 2021.
 This is probably the single improv show I have directed and re-directed most in my life!

 Go here for a sneak peek inside the project.